 As a teacher she respects and encourages her students to find their own way of relating to the instrument, while still passing along the priceless fundamentals that she learned while studying full time for three years with Croatian classical virtuoso Jelena Milojevic during her studies at VCC in the Jazz and Contemporary Music Program.
 As a teacher, player and yogi, Katheryn is fascinated by the importance of body and mind awareness in the process of learning and of creating.

-Katheryn is also a regular musical facilitator at JAM CAMP every summer.
+Katheryn has been the accordion facilitator at JAM CAMP every summer since 2012.
 Jam Camp is an innovative music camp that offers an opportunity for the whole family to immerse themselves in a week long celebration of music and community.

 “It is difficult to get away with doing something different on the accordion, but every time you see her she is breaking in a different ‘different’.” – Rowan Lipkovitz, Accordion Noir Festival, Vancouver